Minutes of the Parish Council Meeting

-Ward Cllr reminded those present that he, together with five other Ward Councillors, had been elected by Herefordshire Council to form a ‘task and finish’ group – this group will monitor and report on the delivery by Balfour Beatty with regard to pothole repairs and in addition the refilling/maintenance of grit bins This new initiative is to try and improve the standard of workmanship and efficiency in dealing with these issues.
-This initiative was due to start in September – unfortunately, the first meeting has now been delayed until 17th October 2018.
+Ward Cllr Williams reminded those present that he, together with five other Ward Councillors, had been elected by Herefordshire Council to form a ‘task and finish’ group.
+Ward Cllr Williams reported that the group had now had two meetings and will soon commence a programme to monitor and report on the delivery by Balfour Beatty with regard to pothole repairs and in addition the refilling/maintenance of grit bins.

 5. Chairman’s report: